 Biden agenda in limbo amid 'intense' reconciliation talks, Dems allegedly holding infrastructure 'hostage'

-Despite looming threats to president's agenda, top Dems say their optimistic they can pass it all
+Despite looming threats to president's agenda, top Dems say they are optimistic they can pass it all

 President Biden's two major economic agenda items hang in the balance this week as Democrats continue "intense discussions" on their $3.5 trillion spending plan and some Republicans are warning that their support for the $1 trillion bipartisan infrastructure bill could evaporate Democrats ‘linked’ it with reconciliation.